Collars

 3. You Don’t Need To Be Present

 When used to control chronic barking, shock collars work even while you’re away from home or inside the house.
 This can be especially helpful if you’ve had neighbors complain about your dog’s loud protests.
-The same goes for shock collars as boundary control, although they do require some hands-on training.
+The same goes for shock collars as boundary control, although they require some hands-on training.

 4. Affordable